Thoseb2020/team01/README.md

 # Mass Spring System solver

 ## Usage
-After cloning first run:
+After cloning first run, run in the command line:

 git submodule update --init

-Then build the project with cmake and run the following line in the build folder:
+Then build the project with cmake:

-./test_ode > ../demos/output_test_ode.txt

-Go to the demos folder and run:

-python3 plotmassspring.py
+mkdir build
+cd build
+cmake ..
+make
+cd ..

+You can then run and plot the mass-spring system for a given time and nr of steps automatically with the shell script "runmassspring.sh":

+~/team01$ ./runmassspring.sh 4 100